MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/vpnclient/Add-VpnConnection.md

 ## PARAMETERS

 ### -AllUserConnection
-Indicates that the cmldet adds the VPN connection to the global phone book entries.
+Indicates that the cmdlet adds the VPN connection to the global phone book entries.

 ```yaml
 Type: SwitchParameter